More of the Same: Persistent Representational Harms Under Increased Representation: Abstract

 \section{Abstract}

-To recognize and mitigate the harms of generative AI systems, it is crucial to consider who is represented in the outputs of generative AI systems and how people are represented.
-A critical gap emerges when naively improving who is represented, as this does not imply bias mitigation efforts have been applied to address how people are represented.
-We critically examined this by investigating gender representation in occupation across state-of-the-art large language models.
-We first show evidence suggesting that over time there have been interventions to models altering the resulting gender distribution, and we find that women are more represented than men when models are prompted to generate biographies or personas.
-We then demonstrate that representational biases persist in how different genders are represented by examining statistically significant word differences across genders.
-This results in a proliferation of representational harms, stereotypes, and neoliberalism ideals that, despite existing interventions to increase female representation, reinforce existing systems of oppression.
+To recognize and mitigate the harms of generative AI systems, it is crucial to consider whether and how different societal groups are represented by these systems.
+A critical gap emerges when naively measuring or improving \emph{who} is represented, as this does not consider \emph{how} people are represented.
+In this work, we develop GAS(P), an evaluation methodology for surfacing distribution-level group representational biases in generated text, tackling the setting where groups are unprompted (i.e., groups are not specified in the input to generative systems).
+We apply this novel methodology to investigate gendered representations in occupations across state-of-the-art large language models.
+We show that, even though the gender distribution when models are prompted to generate biographies leads to a large representation of women, even representational biases persist in how different genders are represented.
+Our evaluation methodology reveals that there are statistically significant distribution-level differences in the word choice used to describe biographies and personas of different genders across occupations, and we show that many of these differences are associated with representational harms and stereotypes.
+Our empirical findings caution that naively increasing (unprompted) representation may inadvertently proliferate representational biases, and our proposed evaluation methodology enables systematic and rigorous measurement of the problem.